wrayx/target-score-py/README.md

-# Target Detecting System
+# Target Scoring System

-Implementation of the target scoring system in Python, an revised implementation in C++ can be found here: [C++ Implementation](https://github.com/wrayx/target-score-c++/).
+Implementation of the target scoring system in Python, an revised implementation in C++ can be found here: [C++ Project Implementation](https://github.com/wrayx/target-score-c++/).
 The project utilise the OpenCV libarary and some python native libraries.
 Below are the packege requirements output from the pip package manager at the time of developing the project.

 [matches]: output/matches_1.jpg
 [shapes]: output/shapes_1.jpg